 A trigger point injection procedure is administered to reduce or relieve pain from trigger points.

 Trigger points are tender areas within skeletal muscle that may result from an abnormality of the muscle or occur when nerves that supply muscles become irritated.

 Conditions where pain is thought to be due primarily to a muscular abnormality include fibromyalgia and myofascial pain syndrome.
 Conditions where muscular trigger points are a secondary phenomenon include intervertebral disc herniation with spinal nerve root irritation.
 With disc herniation, trigger points occur because irritated nerve roots in the spinal column continually stimulate associated muscles, causing them to contract and spasm.

 Painful Skeletal Muscle

 Whatever their cause, trigger points are associated with pain and tenderness in skeletal muscle and can be identified on physical examination as palpable, tender bands (or cords) of muscular tissue.
 Pain from trigger points may be mild or severe.
-Although most resolve without trigger point injection treatment or with conservative measures such as heat, massage or myofascial release therapy, some trigger points are persistently painful and disabling.
+Although most trigger points resolve with conservative measures such as heat, massage or myofascial release therapy, some trigger points are persistently painful and disabling

-When trigger point pain is severe and refractory to conservative measures, trigger point injection treatment with local anesthetic — with or without added steroid — may be helpful.
-Trigger points may be injected with tiny needles of variable length placed through the skin and into the substance of the muscle.
+When trigger point pain is severe and unresponsive to conservative measures, a trigger point injection treatment with local anesthetic — with or without added steroid — may be helpful.
+Trigger points may be injected with tiny needles of placed through the skin and into the substance of the muscle.

-For some trigger point injection treatment patients, trigger point pain is a recurrent, intermittent problem that may be managed over the long term with occasional trigger point injections treatment and a combination of conservative therapies.
-Other patients respond with long-lasting benefit from a single session of trigger point injections treatment.
+Some patients experience long-lasting pain relief from a single session of trigger point injections, while for others, trigger point pain is a recurrent, intermittent problem that may be managed with occasional injections and a combination of conservative therapies.